ARUP-NGS/BMFtools/MANUAL.md

     > -B, --emit-bcf-format:       Emit bcf-formatted output instead of vcf.

     VCF Header Fields:
-    1. BMF_VET
-      1. 1 if a variant passes, 0 otherwise.
+    * BMF_VET:  1 if a variant passes, 0 otherwise.
-    2. BMF_UNIOBS
-      1. Number of unique observations supporting a variant at that position.
+    * BMF_UNIOBS: Number of unique observations supporting a variant at that position.
-    3. BMF_DUPLEX
-      1. Number of duplex observations supporting a variant at that position.
+    * BMF_DUPLEX: Number of duplex observations supporting a variant at that position.
-    4. BMF_FAIL
-      1. NUmber of reads at position failing filters.
+    * BMF_FAIL: NUmber of reads at position failing filters.
-    5. DUPLEX_DEPTH
-      1. Number of duplex reads at position passing filters.
+    * DUPLEX_DEPTH: Number of duplex reads at position passing filters.
-    6. DISC_OVERLAP
-      1. Number of read pairs at position with discordant base calls.
+    * DISC_OVERLAP: Number of read pairs at position with discordant base calls.
-    7. OVERLAP
-      1. Number of overlapping read pairs combined into single observations at position.
+    * OVERLAP: Number of overlapping read pairs combined into single observations at position.

 ### Manipulation